ShanthiKarunakaran/ShanthiKarunakaran.github.io/p4/README.md

 - When the page is loaded , optimised the calculation of the number of pizzas that need to be rendered at a given point of time and now it animates only those that are visible in the viewport.

 Part 3:
+When the slider is resized, time taken has been optimized to be well under 5ms.
+  - Variable values that need not be calculated inside the loop was optimized to be cached outside the loop

 Project File organisation:
 For Part 1: